ikskuh/BrokenRemote/README.md

 ## The game is always paused, when I'm in the tool.
 Is there a way to prevent this?

 The game is paused whenever it has lost its focus.
-You can prevent this by editing the file named `options.ini` located in `C:\Users\%name%\Documents\My Games\Binding of Isaac Afterbirth+`, whereas `%name%` depends on your username of the system.
+You can prevent this by editing the file named `options.ini` located in ` %USERPROFILE%\Documents\My Games\Binding of Isaac Afterbirth+`. `%USERPROFILE%` is an environmental variable that should point to your users profile directory.

 You have to change the line containing: